AdobeDocs/commerce-operations.en/help/implementation-playbook/architecture/headless/adobe-commerce.md

 ---
 # Headless Adobe Commerce Architecture

 The benefit of Adobe Commerce’s architecture is that it’s not an all-or-nothing proposition and a merchant can find the right mix of solutions for their business.
-They can build a PWA Studio-powered PWA for their primary site experience or use Adobe Experience Manaager as the layer in complex customer journeys, all while building out a custom frontend to experiment with new touchpoints.
+They can build a PWA Studio-powered PWA for their primary site experience or use Adobe Experience Manager as the layer in complex customer journeys, all while building out a custom frontend to experiment with new touchpoints.
 No other platform can match the time to market benefits and the flexibility that Adobe Commerce offers with its headless architecture.

 ![Diagram showing a headless Adobe Commerce storefront architecture](../../../assets/playbooks/headless-storefront-architecture.svg)